Budgeting Tips: How To Create a Holiday Budget & Stick to It!

 Make a simple, realistic holiday budget plan.

 Sounds easy, but most don’t even know where to start … so they don’t.
 Start where you left off with your bills and expenses summary and build your holiday budget plan from that.
-This will help you keep it simple, realistic and attainable while avoiding the not-so-wonderful credit trap so many fall into during the most wonderful time of year.
+This will help you keep it simple, realistic and attainable while avoiding the not-so-wonderful credit trap so many fall into during this time of year.

 The best-selling PetitePlanner Budget Book is perfect for projects like this.
 The color-coding, pre-printed shopping logs and expense trackers make creating your holiday budget easy and organized.
 We’re all about whatever saves time, effort and money!